 Audit trails for accountability

 Keep detailed audit trails that track user activities related to PHI.
-This includes monitoring who accessed information, when, and any modifications made.
-Audit trails enhance accountability and assist in identifying and addressing potential security breaches.
+This includes monitoring who accessed information, when they accessed it, and any modifications made.
+Audit trails enhance accountability and help identify and address potential security breaches.

 Securing email servers